MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/7-grovers-algorithm-in-practice.md

 ## Problems that allow efficient oracle implementation

-Remember that the complexity analysis of Grover's algorithm uses the number of function evaluations necessary to find the answer as a metric: $O(\sqrt{N})$, as opposed to $O(N)$ used by an exhaustive classical search.
+Remember that the complexity analysis of Grover's algorithm uses the number of function evaluations necessary to find the answer as a metric: approximately $\sqrt{\frac{N}{M}}$, where $N$ is the size of the search space and $M$ is the number of solutions to the problem.
+For comparison, doing an exhaustive classical search (choosing a random input, calculating the value of the function for it and checking whether it is 1) will take approximately $\frac{N}{M}$ function evaluations.

 However, this analysis doesn't take into account the complexity of evaluating the function, both in classical and in quantum cases.
 If a function evaluation is a lot more complicated on a quantum computer than on a classical one, the overall algorithm runtime will be worse in the quantum case, even though technically it will use fewer queries.